MiniProfiler/rack-mini-profiler/README.md

 * pre_authorize_cb - A lambda callback you can set to determine whether or not mini_profiler should be visible on a given request.
 Default in a Rails environment is only on in development mode.
 If in a Rack app, the default is always on.
 * position - Can either be 'right' or 'left'.
 Default is 'left'.
+* skip_paths - Specifies path list that can be skipped.
 * skip_schema_queries - Whether or not you want to log the queries about the schema of your tables.
 Default is 'false', 'true' in rails development.
 * auto_inject (default true) - when false the miniprofiler script is not injected in the page
 * backtrace_filter - a regex you can use to filter out unwanted lines from the backtraces